kh-w/movielens_rating_prediction/README.md

 # Lastly
 The project content is totally original and solely for academic purposes.<br>
-Do not plagiarize, otherwise you have lost a great chance to learn.
+This project is a great experience and fun to work on, so do not plagiarize.